 Actresses Who Lost (and Gained) Major Weight

 It’s no news that Natalie Portman lost mega weight to play her role as a ballerina in Black Swan.
 But did you know that Gwyneth Paltrow had to put on 20 pounds for her lead part in Country Strong?
-Read on to see which actresses you know and love had to manipulate their body image to reflect their character.
-And if you are looking to improve your diet and shed a little bit of weight, our advice is to take it slow so you actually keep it off.
-Here are 50 Ways to Lose 10 Pounds—Fast, but not too fast!
+Read on to see which actresses you know and love had to alter their body image to reflect their character.
+And if you are looking to improve your diet and shed 10 pounds, our advice is to take it slow so you actually keep it off.

 Natalie Portman doubled down on rapid weight loss for her Oscar-winning role in Black Swan.
 In order to play the extremely thin ballerina Nina in Darren Aronofsky’s film, she had to drop 20 pounds.
 Already slim, Portman had to resort to eating a diet mostly comprised of almonds and carrots leading up to filming.
 Then she would spend up to eight hours a day rehearsing!
 Once production ceased, she immediately returned back to indulging in carbs and healthy fats.